In Oregon, Napa Valley and other wine-producing states, the fall is often a time associated with wine tasting.

 A winery near me in Oregon, produces a line of alcohol-free spirits, Dhos Spirits, and sampling them in their gracious tasting room, is a treat!
 Another winery, Raptor Ridge, is offering a non-alcoholic flight of house-made sodas from seasonal ingredients.
 Still another, Ponzi Vineyards, serves their non-alcoholic sparkling grape juice in the same beautiful crystal wine glasses used for the wine flight, to enjoy in their gorgeous tasting room.
 Montinore Estate, produces a delicious Verjus (the tart juice of underripe grapes) that I bought to make a refreshing spritz with sparkling water, tonic and a lemon twist!
 And Roots Wine Company cans a Sauvignon Blanc grape juice with CBD.

-he beautiful castle winery Castelo di Amorosa, offers fresh, flavorful and aromatic non-alcoholic grape juices from premium grapes like Muscat Canelli, Gewürztraminer and Gamay.
+How about visiting the world famous Napa Valley without drinking wine?
+Yes, these options do exist and are always growing.
+For instance the beautiful castle winery Castelo di Amorosa, offers fresh, flavorful and aromatic non-alcoholic grape juices from premium grapes like Muscat Canelli, Gewürztraminer and Gamay.

 Note: Always use your own judgement about whether a visit to a winery will be triggering to you.
 If you feel that it might, honor that instinct and stage your own fun tasting of alcohol-free beverages and gourmet food products at home.